 New changes and benefits

 - For those with Tier 1 and Tier 2 classification: The SHOAMP Health Care Scheme (SHCS) has reopened.
-The counselling program has been extended to include increased sessions, and a program of group counselling sessions will commence shortly.
+The counselling program has been extended to include increased sessions, and a program of group counselling sessions are available.
 The only change to the ex gratia payment scheme has been to extend it to include the estates of deceased Tier 1 and Tier 2 persons, who died prior to September 2001.

 - For those already with Tier 3 classification: Reopened SHCS – covers health care treatment costs for specified illnesses while a compensation claim is being determined; extended counselling services available (both group and individual sessions).

 - For those with rejected Tier applications: Expanded definition of Tier 3, to now include pick and patch workers and others involved in F-111 fuel tank maintenance work.

 - Evidence requirements are now easier, with statutory declarations accepted as part of a claim (see the statutory declaration guidelines for further information).

 - DVA has reviewed all previously rejected applications for Tier classification.
 (This will occur automatically.
 You do not have to do anything, except to tell us if you have changed address since your application, or you have new/further evidence to provide).